RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 # SQL PROJECT
 ## FOREWORD
 In addition to this 'README' file containing details of the project, there are also 1-7 SQL scripts in the repository dedicated to this project:
-1. The first script contains a command to create a primary table (salaries and food prices).
+1. The first script contains a command to create a primary table (data regarding salaries and food prices).
 2. The second script contains a command to create a secondary table (additional data for other European countries).

 The remaining 5 scripts contain a command to display the result table to answer research questions, while SQL script number 3 instructs to display the result table to answer question number 1, SQL script number 4 for question number 2 and so on.